hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 ### `app.windows.installer.theme`

 Which theme to be used for the Windows installer.
 Currently Conveyor supports themes `light` and `dark`.
 If this is left unset, the Installer will automatically select `light` or `dark` according to the Windows theme currently in use.
+By default, this will follow the value of `app.theme`.

 ## Manifests